j-thach000/ppp-stroustrup/REFERENCE.md

 - Instantiating is creating a new instance of an object, different from initializing a variable
 - With variables, they are of certain types
 - Brace initialization is there so we can make the compiler tell us when we're about to lose precision on a value
+- You don’t demonstrate your cleverness by writing the most complex program.
+- Rather, you demonstrate competence by writing the simplest code that does the job.
+-

 // Pedagogy (learncpp)
 - Manually type out each example, thinking about what each line contributes to the program